fatiando/pooch/doc/usage.rst

 Alternatively, your zip archive could contain multiple files that you want to unpack.
-In this case, the hook can extract all files into a directory and return a list of file paths instead of a single one:
+In this case, the processor can extract all files into a directory and return a list of file paths instead of a single one:

 .. code:: python

-    def unpack_multiple_hook(fname, action, pup):
+    def unpack_multiple(fname, action, pup):
         """
         Post-processing hook to unpack a zip archive and return a list of all files.